carnestoltes/mqtt_client/README.md

 ## What it does

 The ESP32 connects to a Wi-Fi network, mounts its internal SPIFFS filesystem, reads a pre-loaded image file, and publishes it as a binary payload to a configured MQTT topic.
-This demonstrates the full pipeline of an edge IoT device: local storage → protocol encoding → broker publish.

 ```
-ESP32 (SPIFFS image) ──MQTT pub──► Broker ──MQTT sub──► Any subscriber (dashboard, server, cloud)
+ESP32 (SPIFFS image) ── MQTT pub ──► Broker ── MQTT sub ──► Any subscriber (dashboard, server, cloud)
 ```

 ---